fairhopeweb/ghostseeder/README.md

 optional arguments:
   -h, --help            show this help message and exit -f FOLDER, --folder FOLDER
+                        A directory containing `.torrent` files.
+Torrent files should be from a private tracker and the announce url should contain your unique passkey
   -p [PORT], --port [PORT]
+                        The port number announced to the tracker to receive incoming connections.
+Used if you want to change the port number announced to the tracker.
+Optional, defaults to `6881`
   -v VERSION, --version VERSION
+                        The version of qBittorrent that you want to announce to the tracker.
+This info is used to generate the peer id and user agent string.
+Setting `-v '3.3.16'` will use qBittorrent v3.3.16.
+Optional, defaults to `'4.3.9'` -r MAX_REQUESTS, --max-requests MAX_REQUESTS
+                        Maximum number of allowed HTTP announces per second.
+Useful especially at startup to mitigate sending a large burst of announces at once.
+  -s SEED, --seed SEED  Optional random seed used to make peer-id generation deterministic
 ```

 Script will announce itself as a [qBittorrent](https://github.com/qbittorrent/qBittorrent) client